azmtag/nextcloud_share_downloader/README.md

 # Nextcloud share downloader

 A script for recursively downloading entire NextCloud shares from the command line.
 The script is loosely based on [aertslab/nextcloud_share_url_downloader](https://github.com/aertslab/nextcloud_share_url_downloader).
-Tested in Linux and Python 3.9.
+Tested in Linux and macOS and Python 3.9.

 ## Usage
 ```